Nájera, La Rioja

 The monastery of Santa María la Real was founded by King García Sanchez III of Navarre (known as García from Nájera) in 1052, after the king allegedly saw a miraculous vision of the Virgin in the cave that would become the royal pantheon (4).
 García III vowed to build a church over that cave in Mary's honour if he was to prevail over the Muslims he was about to battle - which he did (5).
 After its foundation, it became customary for Navarrese royals - Doña Blanca's ancestors - to be buried at Santa María la Real, until parts of Navarre and La Rioja, including Nájera, came under Alfonso VI of Castile's dominion (6).
 Alfonso VI even gave Santa María la Real to the Cluniac order in 1079, partly to drive home the point of his territorial control and partly to show his devotion and favour towards Cluny (7).

 Our protagonist, Doña Blanca, brought the two dynasties of Navarre and Castile together when, in 1151, she married Sancho III of Castile, great-grandson of Alfonso VI.
-Sancho III and Blanca took up royal duties side by side for a brief period of four to five years, during which Blanca confirmed royal documents according to the tradition of Spanish queens, before her death that is recorded to be on 12 August 1156 (8).
-Based on the facts that Blanca's death seems to have been a drawn-out process, and that her only surviving son - the future Alfonso VIII - was born on 11 November 1155, Valdez del Alamo convincingly argues that she died of complications from childbirth (9).
+Sancho III and Blanca took up royal duties side by side for a brief period of four to five years, during which Blanca confirmed royal documents according to the tradition of Spanish queens, before her death on 12 August 1156 (8).
+Based on the fact that Blanca's death seems to have been a drawn-out process, and that her only surviving son - the future Alfonso VIII - was born on 11 November 1155, Valdez del Alamo convincingly argues that she died of complications from childbirth (9).
 Childbirth and motherhood are prominent themes on the sarcophagus lid of Doña Blanca, and so what we have in her sarcophagus, as Valdez del Alamo discusses in much depth, is a gender-specific iconographic program (10).
 As an aside, Doña Blanca was related to a number of other powerful queens, including her grandmother-in-law, Urraca of León and Castile, and her namesake and granddaughter, Blanche of Castile, the Queen of France and mother of Louis IX (known also as Saint Louis).

 Explore and read more about the sarcophagus cover below.